truenas/documentation/content/_includes/TNHardwareGuide.md

 Add more RAM for plugins and jails or applications, as each has specific application RAM requirements.

 You do not need an SSD boot device, but we discourage using a spinner or a USB stick.

 We do not recommend installing TrueNAS on a single disk or striped pool unless you have a good reason to do so.
 You can install and run TrueNAS without any data devices, but we strongly discourage it.

-Most modern Intel or AMD 64-bit CPUs have at least two cores and are capable of running TrueNAS.

 For help building a system according to your unique performance, storage, and networking requirements, keep reading.